 What is the statutory nursing care insurance?

-In case of becoming dependent on care, the nursing service classifies the assistance-grade.
-There are 4 levels reaching from 0 (assistance isn´t needed regularly) up to 3 (minimum of five hours assistance a day and other criteria).
-Payments depend on the grade and whether you´ll be treated inpatient or at home.
+If you become dependent on care, the nursing service classifies your assistance grade.
+There are four levels, from 0 (assistance isn't needed regularly) up to four (a minimum of five hours of assistance a day and other criteria).
+Payments depend on the grade and whether you'll be treated inpatient or at home.

 As is the case with the statutory health insurance, it is suggested to have some additive private cover to extend your protection.